amarachi2022/Terraform-Setup-for-EKS/README.md

 ## Features

 - Infrastructure as Code: Define your EKS cluster infrastructure using Terraform, ensuring consistency and repeatability.
-- Configuration: Organized Terraform modules for easy customization and scalability.
+- Configuration: Organized Terraform variables for easy customization and scalability.
 - AWS Best Practices: Implement AWS-recommended configurations for EKS clusters.
 - Automated Deployment: Simplify the provisioning process with scripts for easy cluster creation.